PostHog/posthog.com/contents/docs/user-guides/funnels.md

 You can find your funnel any time by navigating to the dashboard you’ve saved it in.

-Recently saved funnels are also available within the funnel configuration screen
+Recently saved funnels are also available within the funnel configuration screen.

 ### Modifying a funnel